mitarnik04/MicroUnit/README.md

 MicroUnit isn’t just another testing framework—it’s a fresh take on what PHP testing should be.
 If you’re tired of slow test suites, cryptic configuration files, and frameworks that feel stuck in the past, MicroUnit is for you.

-- **Lightning Fast:** MicroUnit’s core is engineered for speed.
-Tests start instantly, and results are delivered in real time.
+- **Lightning Fast:** Smart, recursive test discovery and instant execution.
-- **Zero Bloat:** No unnecessary dependencies, no legacy code, no slowdowns.
-MicroUnit is as lean as it gets.
+- **Zero Bloat:** No unnecessary dependencies or legacy code.
-- **Modern PHP:** Built from the ground up for PHP 8+, MicroUnit leverages the latest language features for type safety and expressiveness.
+- **Modern PHP:** Built for PHP 8+, leveraging the latest language features.
-- **Developer Experience First:** Clear error messages, beautiful diffs, and a fluent API make testing a joy, not a chore.
+- **Developer Experience First:** Clear error messages, beautiful diffs, and a fluent API.
-- **All-in-One:** Mocking, assertions, setup/teardown, and output customization are all built in—no plugins required.
+- **All-in-One:** Mocking, assertions, setup/teardown, and output customization built-in.
-- **Effortless Integration:** Works seamlessly with any CI/CD pipeline and outputs results in multiple formats.
+- **Effortless Integration:** Seamless CI/CD support and multiple output formats.
+- **Extensible:** Easily add your own custom test writers and assertions.

 ---

-## Feature Overview
+## Features

 ### 🚀 Ultra-Fast Test Discovery & Execution

-MicroUnit uses smart, recursive test discovery to find and run your tests in a flash.
-There’s no waiting for autoloaders or parsing slow configuration files.
-Just point MicroUnit at your test directory and go.
+MicroUnit recursively scans your test directories and runs your tests with minimal startup time.
+No slow autoloaders or heavy configuration.

 ### 🧪 Expressive, Fluent Assertions

-MicroUnit’s assertion library is designed to be both powerful and readable.
+The fluent assertion library is designed to be both powerful and readable.
 Write assertions that make your intent clear, with detailed error reporting and type safety.
 Whether you’re testing values, arrays, or objects, MicroUnit’s assertions have you covered.

 ### 🧙‍♂️ Built-in Mocking

-No need for third-party libraries or complicated setup.
-MicroUnit’s mocking system lets you create mocks, stubs, and spies with a simple, intuitive API.
-Define return values, throw exceptions, and verify interactions—all in a few lines of code.
+No need for third-party libraries, plugins or complicated setup.
+Create mocks, stubs, and spies with a simple, intuitive API.
+Define return values, throw exceptions, and verify interactions.

 ### 📝 Flexible Output Writers